Lee Evans (footballer): Ipswich Town

 On 4 June 2021, Evans joined Ipswich Town on a three-year deal, reuniting with his former manager Paul Cook.
 He made his debut for Ipswich on the opening day of the 2021–22 season in a 2–2 home draw against Morecambe at Portman Road.
 On 28 September 2021, Evans scored his first career hat-trick in a 6–0 home win against Doncaster Rovers.
 He captained Ipswich during the early months of the season, before his former teammate Sam Morsy took the armband full-time after being named as club captain in October.

 Evans departed on 2 February 2024.

 Portsmouth

 On 1 March 2024, Evans joined Portsmouth on a deal until the end of the season.
 On 1 May 2024, the club said he would be released in the summer, when his contract expired.

 Blackpool

 On 8 July 2024, Evans joined League One side Blackpool on a two-year contract.
 He scored his first goal for the club on 13 August 2024, the final goal in a 4–0 victory at Burton Albion in the EFL Cup.

+Return to Bradford City

+Evans joined Bradford City on 2 February 2026 for an undisclosed fee.
+He was released by Bradford City at the end of the 2025–26 season.

+Northampton Town

+On 7 August 2026, Evans joined League Two side Northampton on an initial one year contract.